Sharpdeveloper/TXM_Win/README.md

 # TXM - The Tournament App

 With TXM you can organize your boardgame, miniatures game or card game tournament.
-Specialist on FFG games this app will be extended for other games as well.

 The current version can be find here: [Releases](https://github.com/Sharpdeveloper/TXM/releases)